meleu/tdd-ruby/README.md

 This book aims to teach you **Ruby** and **Test-Driven Development** (spoiler: we're going to use **Minitest** as the testing framework).

 Since we use Ruby, it's inevitable that we also talk about **Object-Oriented Programming** (OOP).
-And as we use TDD, it's inevitable that we're going to talk about **Software Design**.
+Also, as we use TDD, it's inevitable that we're going to talk about **Software Design**.

 ## Why?